- 20 Dec 2024

 Firewall Implications:

-• sFlow should be sent to destination port UDP/2056 on the SE.
+- sFlow should be sent to destination port UDP/2056 on the SE.

 Oracle SQL (Oracle, MySQL)

-Netreo supports data collection from these systems with a combination of SNMP or WMI/WinRM (depending on host OS) and direct connections to the SQL server.
+Netreo supports data collection from these systems with a combination of SNMP or WMI/WinRM (depending on the host OS) and direct connections to the SQL server.
 Connectivity from the SE to the SQL server on the applicable SQL port(s) is required for this monitoring.

 Application-Specific Monitors

 Netreo supports the use of custom application monitors which will check the status and availability of applications by simulating user traffic or executing custom commands.
-These applications vary widely and the exact connectivity requirements may vary (e.g., to monitor a custom application running on port 12345, that port must be enabled from the SE to the device being monitored).
+These applications vary widely, and the exact connectivity requirements may vary (e.g., to monitor a custom application running on port 12345, that port must be enabled from the SE to the device being monitored).